eficode-academy/helm-katas/helm-chart-conditionals.md

   type: NodePort
 ```

-Now let's try to change the type back to `ClusterIP` in the values file, and render the template again:
+- Try to change the type back to `ClusterIP` in the values file, and render the template again:

 ```sh
 $ helm template sentence-app --show-only templates/sentences-svc.yaml